Terrance Mitchell

-Terrance Mitchell II (born May 17, 1992) is an American football cornerback for the Tennessee Titans of the National Football League (NFL).
-He was drafted by the Dallas Cowboys in the seventh round of the 2014 NFL Draft.
+Terrance Mitchell II (born May 17, 1992) is an American professional football cornerback.
+He was selected by the Dallas Cowboys in the seventh round of the 2014 NFL draft.
 He played college football at Oregon.

-Early years
+Early life

 Mitchell attended Luther Burbank High School in Sacramento, California, where he played cornerback and running back for the Burbank Titans high school football team.

 As a senior, he earned Metro League Offensive MVP honors after registering 2,360 all-purpose yards, 48 receptions, and 24 touchdowns.
 On defense, he received All-Metro honors after he tallied 6 interceptions, a forced fumble and one blocked field goal.

 He also lettered in basketball.
 Considered a three-star recruit by Rivals.com, he was listed as the No. 33 cornerback in the nation in 2010.

 College career

 Mitchell accepted a football scholarship from the University of Oregon.
-As a redshirt freshman, he earned the starting left cornerback job, registering 45 tackles, 10 passes defensed (sixth in the Pac-12), 2 interceptions and 3 forced fumbles.
+As a redshirt freshman, he earned the starting left cornerback job, registering 45 tackles, 10 passes defensed (sixth in the Pac-12 Conference), 2 interceptions and 3 forced fumbles.

 As a sophomore, he tallied 40 tackles (ninth on the team) and 8 passes defensed.

 As a junior, he finished with 59 tackles (ninth on the team), 7 passes defensed, 5 interceptions (led the team) and one forced fumble.
-He announced on January 2, 2014, that he would forgo his senior season and enter the NFL Draft.
+He announced on January 2, 2014, that he would forgo his senior season and enter the NFL draft.

 He finished his collegiate career with 38 starts in 40 games, 144 tackles, 7 interceptions, 25 passes defensed (tied for 10th place in school history) and 4 forced fumbles.

 Professional career

-At the University of Oregon pro day he was able to improve on his 40-yard dash time, clocking in at 4.52.

 Dallas Cowboys (first stint)

-The Dallas Cowboys selected Mitchell in the seventh round (254th overall) of the 2014 NFL Draft.
+The Dallas Cowboys selected Mitchell in the seventh round (254th overall) of the 2014 NFL draft.
 Mitchell was the 33rd and final cornerback drafted.
 His fall in the draft was speculated to be due to his performance at the NFL Combine, as teams deemed him too slow to play cornerback.

-On May 15, 2014, the Dallas Cowboys signed Mitchell to a four-year, $2.26 million contract that includes a signing bonus of $45,896.
+On May 15, 2014, the Cowboys signed Mitchell to a four-year, $2.265 million contract that includes a signing bonus of $45,896.

-As a rookie, he was ineligible to participate in organized team activities until the University of Oregon classes ended.
+As a rookie, he was ineligible to participate in organized team activities (OTAs) until the University of Oregon classes ended.
 Throughout training camp, Mitchell competed for a roster spot as a backup cornerback against Sterling Moore, B. W. Webb, Tyler Patmon, and Dashaun Phillips.
-On August 30, 2014, the Dallas Cowboys waived Mitchell.
+On August 30, 2014, the Cowboys waived Mitchell.